 - Bones has an episode where Brennan and Hodgins are buried alive with a limited amount of air.
-They manage to juryrig a carbon dioxide filter out of commonly available equipment.
+They manage to jury-rig a carbon dioxide filter out of commonly available equipment.

 - Not to mention puncturing the tires to release more oxygen.

-- In the Star Trek: Enterprise episode "Shuttlepod One", Trip Tucker and Malcolm Reed find debris of what they wrongly assume to be the crashed starship Enterprise on an asteroid.
+- "Shuttlepod One": Trip Tucker and Malcolm Reed find debris of what they wrongly assume to be the crashed starship Enterprise on an asteroid.
 Because of the limited oxygen supply and reach of the shuttlepod, they believe they're stranded in space and try to face their oncoming deaths in their own conflicting ways.